 In order to make the best use of your time on campus prospective students should try attend a presentation on a programme that you are interested in, engage with the information stands and ask any questions that you may have, and take a campus tour to explore the campus and our facilities.

-When you arrive, take a few minutes to look at the schedule that will be available in due course and plan your day accordingly.
+When you arrive, take a few minutes to look at the schedule (which will be available closer to the event) and plan your day accordingly.
 Further information on this is detailed on this section and throughout the website.

 MIC students, academic staff and professional services staff will be on hand to answer your questions about our undergraduate and postgraduate degree programmes, facilities and supports that we offer.

-Throughout both events, our Student Ambassadors will lead guided tours of the campuses and facilities.
+Throughout events, our Student Ambassadors will lead guided tours of the campuses and facilities.

 The guides are current students and can answer questions about student life here at MIC.
 Tours typically last 20-25 minutes.

 There are 190 car parking spaces and a number of bus parking bays at MIC Limerick.
 Visitor parking is accessed from the Courtbrack Avenue entrance to the College.

 On Open Days, due to the limited number of bus bays and the regular buses running between the three college campuses in Limerick, drivers may have to park off-site until they are picking up their groups.

 The first barrier-accessed carpark on the left is free parking; the second barrier-accessed carpark after the roundabout is €3 per day.
 Bus bays are on the main approach (past the first barrier-accessed capark) on both sides of the road.
 There is no visitor parking available on weekdays by driving in the South Circular Road entrance to MIC.